 Make sure you have your target niche product/service decided prior to moving into brand development.
 Your new theme/brand will be dependent on the industry you choose for a seamless integration that evokes trust and authority.

-When you are ready to search for and register your domain name, I recommend using Godaddy™.
+When you are ready to search for a register and hosting for your domain name to develop a website on, we recommend using Godaddy™.

 If you are interested in learning about investing in domain names, Check out our Domain Investing information.

 Once you’ve hammered out your remote work income plan and acquired the domain name for your new brand, you’ll want to have a professional logo designed to represent your new work venture.